TeselaGen/teselagen-manual/chp/chp5/chp5_3.md

 We can select portions of the sequence in either the map or the sequence view, just by clicking and dragging.
 By default, selections lock to the starts or ends of annotations in the map view, but you can select any sequence by holding control while you select, or you can select in the sequence view.
 You can fine-tune selections by dragging the edges of the selection in the sequence view.

 By default, vector editor only displays features and their labels, but this can be changed in the view menu.
 In the view menu, you can toggle display of features, restriction enzyme cut sites, and ORFs.
 You can also toggle the display of amino acid sequences in the sequence view.
-There are shortcuts to display features, cut sites, and orfs in the toolbar as well.
+There are shortcuts to display features, cut sites, and ORFs in the toolbar as well.

 You'll notice that mousing over features, cut sites, ORFs, or their labels will give you a more detailed description of them, and clicking them causes their positions in the sequence to be selected.